Kula ring: Gift versus commodity exchange

 Mauss' concept of "total prestations" was further developed by Annette Weiner, who revisited Malinowski's fieldsite in the Trobriand Islands.
-Her critique was twofold: first, Trobriand Island society is matrilineal, and women hold a great deal of economic and political power.
+Her critique was twofold.
+Firstly, Trobriand Island society is matrilineal, and women hold a great deal of economic and political power.
 Their exchanges were ignored by Malinowski.
 Secondly, she developed Mauss's argument about reciprocity and the "spirit of the gift" in terms of "inalienable possessions: the paradox of keeping while giving."
 Weiner contrasts "moveable goods" which can be exchanged with "immoveable goods" that serve to draw the gifts back (in the Trobriand case, male Kula gifts with women's landed property).
 She argues that the specific goods given, like Crown Jewels, are so identified with particular groups that, even when given, they are not truly alienated.

 Not all societies, however, have these kinds of goods, which depend upon the existence of particular kinds of kinship groups.
-French anthropologist Maurice Godelier pushed the analysis further in The Enigma of the Gift (1999).
+The French anthropologist Maurice Godelier pushed the analysis further in The Enigma of the Gift (1999).
 Albert Schrauwers has argued that the kinds of societies used as examples by Weiner and Godelier (including the Kula ring in the Trobriands, the potlatch of the indigenous peoples of the Pacific Northwest, and the Toraja of South Sulawesi, Indonesia) are all characterized by ranked aristocratic kin groups that fit with Claude Lévi-Strauss' model of "House Societies" (where "House" refers to both noble lineage and their landed estate).
 Total prestations are given, he argues, to preserve landed estates identified with particular kin groups and maintain their place in a ranked society.